OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 *arrExpression* [ *indexExpression* ]

 > Get an element of an array.  *arrExpression* must have type [ ]T or [N]T for some type T.  *indexExpression* must have type `uint`.
 The access is bounds-checked, and this will panic at runtime if the index is outside the bounds of the array.
 The result has type T.

+mapExpression [ keyExpression ]

+> Get a value from a map.  mapExpression must be a map type. keyExpression, which must be assignable to the map's key type, gives the key to look up in the map.
+The result, which is of type (V, bool) where V is the value type of the map, will be (undefined, false) is there is not a value associated with the key, or (value, true) if value is associated with the key.

 *expression* . *name*